• Skip to primary navigation

 How to Check iPhone Battery Cycle Count

-According to Apple, iPhone batteries gradually start to decline in performance and work at 80% capacity after 500 recharging cycles.
+According to Apple, iPhone batteries start to decline in performance and work at 80% capacity after 500 recharging cycles.
+Hence, you might be interested in knowing the steps to check the Battery Cycle Count on your iPhone.

 Here it needs to be mentioned that a charging cycle represents the actual number of times iPhone has been charged by 100%, it has no relation to the number of times iPhone has been connected for charging.

-For example, if iPhone is at 50% charge and you charge your device to 100%, it will only be counted as a half-charge cycle.
+For example, if the battery on your iPhone is at 50% and you connect your device for charging up to 100%, it will only be counted as a half-charge cycle.

 A full charge cycle will be counted, when you connect your device for charging again and it gets charged by another 50% (say from 20% to 70%).